rgerum/open_gpias/docs/hardware.rst

 -----------
 The setup can either be realized with one loudspeaker or two loudspeakers.
-Separating the pre-stimulus from the startle-stimulus loudspeaker has the advantage, that the speaker for the pre-stimulus is not damaged by the repeated application of loud pulses.
+Separating the pre-stimulus from the startle-stimulus loudspeaker has the advantage, that the speaker for the pre-stimulus is not damaged by the repeated application of loud startle-pulses.

-The pre-stimulus speaker should be able to reproduce the signal faithfully, while the start-stimulus speaker only needs to be able to present a loud burst.
+The pre-stimulus speaker should be able to reproduce the signal faithfully, while the startle-stimulus speaker only needs to be able to present a loud burst.

 In our setup, we use:

 - Two-way loudspeaker Canton Plus XS.2 for the pre-stimulus
-- Neo-25s (Sinuslive) for the sartle-stimulus
+- Neo-25s (Sinuslive) for the startle-stimulus

 NiDAQ-Card
 ----------
-The data acquisition card needs at least six channels and a recording rate of 1 kHz.
+The data acquisition card needs at least six channels and a recording rate of 10 kHz.

 In our setup, we use a PCIe-6320 data acquisition card connected to a Breakoutbox BNC-2110.